-- 70. In her witness statement dated 29 March 2019, the Athlete states that she started training at a track and field athletics club at the age of 12.
-Since becoming a professional athlete in 2001, she has had a very successful career as a hurdler, winning medals at national and international events.
-Throughout her career, she has undergone numerous doping tests in Russia and abroad and has never tested positive. - 71.
-The Athlete states that she was "shocked and outraged" when she found out that the IAAF initiated an investigation and charged her with several ADRVs.
-She rejects all the allegations made by the IAAF, including that she is a "protected athlete", that she was included in a "doping program", and that her 'dirty' urine samples were automatically reported as negative on ADAMS. - 72.
-When the AIU notified her of the allegations on 24 November 2017, she requested that the IAAF "investigate really the matters, to request documents, information, interview the witnesses, study all the circumstances in entirety and then take only possible and legal decision on closing the file."
-The Athlete states that she never received an answer.
+- 70. In her witness statement dated 29 March 2019, the Athlete states that she started high jumping at the age of nine.
+Since becoming a professional athlete in 2003, she has had a very successful career, winning medals at national and international events.
+Throughout her career, she has undergone numerous doping tests in Russia and abroad and has never tested positive.
+The Athlete states that she has never taken any prohibited substances, including DMT and methasterone as alleged by the IAAF. - 71.
+The Athlete states that she was shocked when she found out that the IAAF initiated an investigation and charged her with several ADRVs.
+She rejects all the allegations made by the IAAF, including that she is a "protected athlete", that she was included in a "doping program", and that her 'dirty' urine samples were automatically reported as negative on ADAMS.
+She states that she spent over a quarter of 2012 and almost 20% of 2013 outside Russia, "where foreign doping control officers could approach me at any time." - 72.
+The Athlete also states that in July 2012, she was requested to provide three urine samples for doping control: sample 2729686 was collected on 16 July 2012, sample 2729483 was collected on 21 July 2012 and sample 2728713 was collected on 31July 2012.
+All of these were regular official urine tests and the negative results were registered in ADAMS. - 73.
+The Athlete points to various mistakes in the documents, including that EDP0021 indicates that sample 2729483 was provided by a male athlete. - 74.
+Specifically in relation to the Moscow Washout Schedules, the Athlete states that she has never provided a urine sample in a non-official container.
+She won the gold medal at the women's high jump event at the 2013 Moscow World Championships and was tested in competition (sample 2808655).
+This produced a negative result and was recorded as such in ADAMS. - 75.
+The Athlete also challenges the entries in EDP0032 on the basis that she provided official urine samples on 24, 26 and 29 July, which all tested negative.
+These three dates fall within the period during which she had allegedly tested positive for methasterone according to EDP0032.